 When I go somewhere new, I always make sure I google their typical dishes to try there.
 Honestly, besides travel and food, what could be better than a combination of both?
-Exactly, not many things!
-So, grab your bite and read further to know what foods you can expect to find in the Netherlands.
+Exactly, not many things.
+I’ve listed below the top 30 traditional Dutch foods and have indicated the best places where you can find them.

 The Netherlands is famous for being one of the biggest exporters of cheese in the world.
 So, don’t miss the opportunity to eat their delicious kinds of cheese in the country!